yansh/Qme/README.md

 Social App for Yes-or-No and poll questions to Ask Your Mates.

-Deployed on Heroku and requires Parse.
-It's still operational on
+Deployed on Heroku and requires Parse (which has been shutdown).

 https://qme-dev.herokuapp.com

+Best used as a mobile app.
+Basically feature such as Browsing and "Like" available in the browser as well.

+For mobile testing try: https://play.google.com/apps/testing/com.ylabz.qme